SindujaSivan/Quotable-Sentiment-Analysis/README.md

 ### WordCloud Generation
 <div style="text-align: justify;">
-- Utilized the WordCloud library to generate a visually appealing WordCloud image.
+- Utilized the WordCloud library to generate a visually appealing WordCloud image. <br>
 - The cleaned and preprocessed text was used as the input for WordCloud creation.
 </div>